Nuclear knowledge management: Nuclear energy

-Concerns about global climate change and the availability of economically exploitable fossil fuels are driving many countries to reconsider the use of nuclear energy.
-Yet, the innovations required to design, construct, operate and maintain nuclear power plants consistent with international needs and constraints must derive from a strong foundation of well-sustained nuclear knowledge.
+Concerns regarding climate change and fossil fuels have driven many countries to reconsider the use of nuclear energy.
+Yet, the innovation required to design, construct, operate, and maintain nuclear power plants consistent with international needs and constraints must derive from a foundation of well-sustained nuclear knowledge.

 In contrast to knowledge in other scientific domains, the free sharing and uncontrolled use of nuclear knowledge are severely restricted due to concerns about nuclear security and proliferation.
 On the other hand, ensuring nuclear safety requires free sharing of information and experience to avoid repetition of accident precursors.
 Risks to nuclear safety could be very high due to the nature and size of third party liability and the possibility of nuclear security being severely compromised.
 In managing nuclear knowledge, therefore, an appropriate balance between nuclear safety and security requirements needs to be established.

 Other sectors

 The applications of nuclear technology in the non-power areas enumerated above tends to be less controversial than nuclear power.
 Knowledge in these areas is broadly disseminated and – in many cases – is freely shared.
 Effective and efficient systems of managing nuclear knowledge form the basis for refining existing applications and developing new, even more widely used applications.